damianfraszczak/nsdlib/.github/CODE_OF_CONDUCT.md

-# Code of Conduct for the Network Centrality Library Project
+# Code of Conduct for the Network Source Detection Library) Project

 ## Our Pledge